 Complex biological structures like Homo sapiens have greater range than that, but not infinitely.
 No matter how many configurations of the genome are tried through hereditary reproduction, there are physical constraints to the brain that can not be overcome until one succeeds in breeding a new species with larger heads and brains, and correspondingly higher conduction velocity, energy supply, and so on.
 Even then, the limited life spans inherent to biological organisms and sexual reproduction guarantee that brain and body decline and die long before the rare brilliant mind has reached full maturity.
 How awkward and sad, this ancient evolutionary process wherein the best minds of each generation are lost while the young ones have to start from scratch again.
 Eventually, the only way to achieve still higher intelligence is to incarnate the mind of a highly able specimen into an artificial brain, thus adding extra capacity and life span.
 The procedure thereto has, bizarrely, been published in the 1990s, having leaked back in time from 2015, and describing a method observed by future Giga Society member Dr. Whence in the late 22nd century.
 Effectively, one then abandons sexual reproduction and heredity in favour of extending the life spans of creative minds.

 Thinking about the most intelligent brains in the universe, one must take physical constraints into account.
 Assuming that internal matters like conduction velocity of signals, insulation of axons, and support systems like energy supply are optimal, the number of neurons (or whatever units) will be decisive, as will the individual life span of the mind occupying it, for a mind's comprehension grows as long as its physical substrate does not deteriorate badly, and more so when that substrate grows too.
-Assuming that signals must arrive within milliseconds in order for symbolic activity to occur, the maximum diameter will lie in the order of fifteen-hundred kilometre, the speed of light being employed.
+Assuming that signals must arrive within milliseconds in order for symbolic activity to occur, and the speed of light being employed, the maximum diameter will lie in the order of fifteen-hundred kilometres, give or take a kilometre or thousand.
 Beyond that, either symbolic activity will break down, or there will be multiple brains, at best talking to each other but not forming a whole.